 4. Keep Track of Lists

-Alexa offers an easy way for your senior to keep track of necessary purchases or lists.
+Alexa offers an easy way for forgetful people to keep track of necessary purchases or lists.
 Your loved one only needs to speak the items they need to add to their shopping list or review things they need to get around the house, and Alexa will record it for them.
 It will remain on the app until they need to refer to it again.

 You don’t need to find a pad or paper to make lists with Alexa.
 Simply say, “Alexa, make a list.”
 And then create a grocery list, to-do list, or packing list for an upcoming trip, to name a few.